 Through weekly, bi-weekly or daily meetings, Athletic Academic Counselors provide academic support for all Tulane student-athletes.
 Academic counseling includes, discussion of academic progress (including recent assignments, projects, and exams), preparation and planning for upcoming academic work, evaluation of study skills and assistance with time management and organization.
 Counselors also assist in helping new student-athletes with the transition from high school to college while adjusting to and handling the rigors of balancing both college athletics and academics.

-Athletic Academic Counselors ensure that student-athletes receive and provide professors with a travel letter each semester of competition.
-A travel letter includes the dates, times and destinations of travel for the entire semester.
+Athletic Academic Advisors ensure that student-athletes receive and provide professors with a travel letter each semester of competition.
+A travel letter includes the dates, times, and destinations of travel for the entire semester.
 Providing faculty with a travel letter at the beginning of the semester allows for each student-athlete to engage in a conversation with his or her professors about travel dates that may conflict with exams, assignments, or other course requirements.
 Travel letters assist student-athletes with organization and developing valuable relationships with faculty members across campus.
-Athletic Academic Counselors follow up with faculty members as needed regarding student-athlete travel or other extenuating circumstances, such as illness or injuries.
+Athletic Academic Advisors follow up with faculty members as needed regarding student-athlete travel or other extenuating circumstances, such as illness or injuries.

 The Devlin S-AFE Center for Leadership Development Life Skills Program at Tulane University is a comprehensive and customized program focusing on the areas of academic development, personal development, career development, leadership development, and community service.
 The goal is that by the time student-athletes graduate from Tulane, they will not only have a degree from one of the top schools in the country, but they will also have a better understanding of themselves and their future.
 The program supports: